Fermentation in Agriculture

 Fermentation is a manufacturing process that uses microorganisms to produce a myriad of products that support a variety of industries, from food and agrochemicals to pharmaceuticals to energy.
 In agrotechnology, microorganisms require nutrients and carbon sources for growth, which can be provided by agricultural cultivation and processing processes.
 In turn, microorganisms can be fermented to produce metabolites that are beneficial to plants, or act as beneficial organisms themselves, promoting plant growth, optimizing soil health, or controlling the adverse effects of pathogenic microorganisms, pests, and weeds on plants.

-Custom Fermentation Services
+Custom Fermentation Services for Agriculture

 Natural substrates derived from natural materials such as animals, plants, microorganisms, and certain minerals.